-Oh, the holidays season!
-Santa Claus all over the place, the snow in some countries and the family’s together.
-Well, this is really one of the most magical times of the year and all we need to do is celebrate life and of course, rock and roll!
+Oh, the Christmas season!
+Santa Claus all over the place, the snow is falling in some countries and the families are together.
+Since this is really one of the most magical times of the year and all we need to do is celebrate life and of course, rock and roll!

-So, we’ve prepared a good list of the best rock and roll christmas songs for you to play on the holidays.
+So, we’ve prepared a good list of the best rock and roll christmas songs for you to play on this Christmas.

 “Merry Xmas” by Slade